New resources!

 • The little glass pitcher and Shirley Lieske

-We are thrilled to announce that the iconic “little glass pitcher” Bick Kenney gave to Maud Hart at a famous fifth birthday party is now on display at Tacy’s House, thanks to the generosity of Denise Statham.
+We are thrilled to announce that the iconic “little glass pitcher” Bick Kenney gave to Maud Hart at a famous fifth birthday party is on display at Tacy’s House, thanks to the generosity of Denise Statham.
 This item was formerly housed at the Blue Earth County Library in Mankato, where Shirley Lieske (“Miss Shirley the Library Lady”) served as children’s librarian for decades.
-When the library recently reorganized their displays, they elected to no longer include the pitcher – and Denise decided that her mom would like it to be seen by as many Betsy-Tacy readers as possible.
+When the library recently reorganized their displays, they elected to no longer include the pitcher – and Denise decided that her mom would like to share it with as many Betsy-Tacy readers as possible.
 We couldn’t be happier to include it in the collection of treasured artifacts in the glass display cases in Tacy’s parlor.
 We also loved learning more about Shirley and her tireless efforts to promote Mankato’s most beloved local author long before there was a Betsy-Tacy Society.
 Please take a minute to read about her and appreciate all she did as our unofficial BT ambassador!

 #VisitDeepValley